 (c) any local government or political subdivision thereof;

 (d) school districts, irrigation districts, or other public authorities organized under the laws of the state of Montana; or

 (e) any board, council, commission, trustees or other public body acting as or on behalf of a public agency.

-(22) "Redetermination" means an informal review by the department, based upon new or additional information supplied by a party receiving an adverse determination.
+(21) "Redetermination" means an informal review by the department, based upon new or additional information supplied by a party who has received an adverse determination.

 (22) "Travel pay," also referred to as "travel allowance," is and must be paid for travel both to and from the job site, except those with special provisions listed under the classification.
 The rate is determined by measuring the road miles one direction over the shortest practical maintained route from the dispatch city or the employee's home, whichever is closer, to the center of the job.